microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy FHIR service (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md

 + Use an ARM template to deploy FHIR service, FHIR-Proxy, and FHIR-Bulk Loader
 + Configure AAD authentication for FHIR-Proxy and assign app roles
 + Configure Postman for testing FHIR API calls
-+ Make FHIR API calls to FHIR service
++ Use Postman to make FHIR API calls to FHIR service

 ### FHIR service and FHIR-Proxy Relationship
-In the Azure health data platform, FHIR-Proxy acts as a pre- and post-processor, selectively filtering FHIR data on its way into and out of FHIR service.
+In the Azure health data platform with FHIR service at the center, FHIR-Proxy acts as a pre- and post-processor, selectively filtering FHIR data on its way into and out of the FHIR service.
 Admins can set up FHIR-Proxy to listen to the stream of I/O data and trigger custom workflows based on specific FHIR events.
 FHIR-Proxy also brings enhanced Role-Based Access Control (RBAC) to FHIR service, allowing fine-grained authorization for REST API actions at the FHIR Resource level.
 This also provides a means of Role-Based Consent so that users (i.e., patients) can authorize or deny access to certain FHIR data.

 Component View of FHIR-Proxy and FHIR service, with Postman set up to call the FHIR-Proxy endpoint.